 The auto-release functionality is customizable.
 You can tweak its specifications via the settings page.

 Here is what you can configure:

 Check-in is available only on the display mode.
 When booking can be checked in, there is a check-in button displayed.
 If a user didn't check in on time (from 5 to 15 minutes from booking start or create), the reservation is removed.

 The meeting room display shows events in real-time.
-So, if you made a booking in andcards it will be instantly displayed on the room display.
+So, if you made a booking on andcards it will be instantly displayed on the room display.

-Just think about the image-making wow effect the technology will make on the coworking space members, especially when enhanced by other smart integrations like automated access control.
-Nobody will ever compare your coworking software with Google calendar.
+Just think about the image-making WoW effect the technology will make on the coworking space members, especially when enhanced by other smart integrations like automated access control and visitor check-in.
+Nobody will ever compare your coworking space software with Google calendar.
 The calendar simply can't do it.

 There are no specific requirements to the tablet except bright display and minimum operating system of Android 6+ or iOS 9+.
 So you can opt for a budget one.
 Here are a few variants to consider.

 The iPad Pro 10.5 has a huge bright screen and minimal bezels.
 Your meeting room display will be a visual treat.
 This most expensive tablet on our list will complement your high-end interior.
 Super thin bezels make it look like a meeting room display of the future.